carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 ~~~
 {: .language-bash}

-Now make a directory for all your BiG-SCAPE analysis and inside it
+Now make a directory for all your BiG-SCAPE analyses and inside it
-make a directory that will contain all of the `gbks` of all of our genomes.
+make a directory that contains all of the `gbks` of all of your genomes.
 This one will be the input for BiG-SCAPE.
 (For convenience `bigscape/` will be inside `antismash/` while we run BiG-SCAPE).
 ~~~
 $ mkdir -p bigscape/bgcs_gbks/
 ~~~
 {: .language-bash}

-Now copy all the region `gbks`to this new directory, and look at the content inside it:
+Now copy all the region `gbks`to this new directory, and look at its content:
 ~~~
 $ cp Streptococcus_*/*region*gbk bigscape/bgcs_gbks/
 $ ls bigscape/bgcs_gbks/